paigeweber13/fine-hardware-visualization/README.md

        hardware level, because only openmp threads 0,1 are allowed to do work but all four hardware threads report work
      - this tells me accessD is NOT monitoring on the process level
+ - explore accessD code to better understand how it works?
+   - would have to compare version 4.3.0 and 5.0.1 to really understand lack of need for sudo in new version
+   - could use strace to evaluate need for sudo
  - something I discovered:
    - counts were inconsistent, but adding "#pragma omp barrier" after perfmon.startRegion and before perfmon.stopRegion fixed this